 Harwood in Gonzales County, Texas — The American South (West South Central)

 Location.
-29° 40.189′ N, 97° 30.125′ W. Marker is in Harwood, Texas, in Gonzales County.
-Marker can be reached from North 2nd Street 0.1 miles west of Farm to Market Road 281.
-The marker is located in the northwestern section of the Harwood Cemetery.
+29° 40.138′ N, 97° 30.155′ W. Marker is in Harwood, Texas, in Gonzales County.
+Marker is at the intersection of North 2nd Street and North Gonzales Avenue, on the right when traveling west on North 2nd Street.
 Touch for map.
 Marker is in this post office area: Harwood TX 78632, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on December 26, 2020.
+This page was last revised on December 25, 2020.
 It was originally submitted on December 25, 2020, by James Hulse of Medina, Texas.
-This page has been viewed 24 times since then.
+This page has been viewed 26 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on December 25, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.